marcfehling/beamerthemeSimple/README.md

-# beamerthemeSimple
+# beamerthemeSimpleCSU

 A simple beamer theme without unnecassary distractions.

-It just provides a footline and modifies the color of blocks.
-It can be easily adjusted to any kind of Corporate Design.
+Configured to match the [Corporate Design](https://brand.colostate.edu/) of Colorado State University.
+This is *not* an official design of the university.